Trapesys/matic-docs/docs/edge/get-started/gcp-marketplace-deployment.md

 - Resources created from Marketplace deployment(The VM’s in this case)
 - Resources created by executing the post deployment script(LB,SSL and DNS record sets)

-Destroying the resources should happen in an order.
+Destroying the resources should happen in an order: <br/>

+---
-Firstly, the resources created using the post deployment script need to be deleted.
+**1. The resources created using the post deployment script need to be deleted.**
 - The below screenshot shows the options that display when “destroy” is selected.

   ![](/img/edge/assets/images/image14.png)

 - The below screenshot shows the destroying process when “LoadBalancer” is selected.

   ![](/img/edge/assets/images/image15.png)

 - The below screenshot shows the destroying process when “SSL Certificate” is selected.

   ![](/img/edge/assets/images/image16.png)

 - The below screenshot shows the destroying process when “DNS Record Set'' is selected.

   ![](/img/edge/assets/images/image17.png)

 - The below screenshot shows the destroying process when “DNS Record Set & Managed Zone” is selected.

   ![](/img/edge/assets/images/image18.png)

-- The below screenshot shows the destroying process when “All of the above” options are selected.
+- The below screenshots show the destroying process when “All of the above” options are selected.

   ![](/img/edge/assets/images/image19.png)

   ![](/img/edge/assets/images/image20.png)

+---

-Secondly, the resources created from the marketplace should be deleted.
+**2. The resources created from the marketplace should be deleted.** <br/>
  The below screenshot shows how those resources can be deleted from Deployment manager.

   ![](/img/edge/assets/images/image21.png)

+---

-Third, The secrets created in the secrets manager should be deleted.
+**3. The secrets created in the secrets manager should be deleted.** <br/>
  Each Node will have two secrets.
 Network Key and Validator Key.
 So for four nodes total of eight secrets need to be deleted.
 The below screenshot shows the deletion of secrets from secrets manager console.

   ![](/img/edge/assets/images/image22.png)

+---

-Fourth, The temporary bucket created to store the node details and genesis file should be deleted.
-In order to delete a bucket, first it should be made empty, so delete the objects first and then delete the bucket.
+**4. The temporary bucket created to store the node details and genesis file should be deleted.** <br/>In order to delete a bucket, first it should be made empty, so delete the objects first and then delete the bucket.
 The below two screenshots shows the objects deletion and bucket deletion process.

   ![](/img/edge/assets/images/image23.png)

   ![](/img/edge/assets/images/image24.png)

+---

-At last remove the access to the created service accounts and then delete the service accounts.
+**5. Remove the access to the created service accounts and then delete the service accounts.** <br/>
 The below two screenshots shows the steps to remove roles from a service account and then delete the service accounts.

   ![](/img/edge/assets/images/image25.png)

+  ---

   ![](/img/edge/assets/images/image26.png)

+---